heardrwt/RHFirstUserExperience/README.md

 ## RHFirstUserExperience

-A comprehensive First User Experience Manager for your next iOS Project.
+A comprehensive first user experience manager for your next iOS project.
 Supporting custom overlay views loaded from classes and Nib files at runtime based on a plist of defined actions.